Full-time scientist and part-time basketball player Canyon Barry chases gold in 3x3 at Paris Games

 His full-time job is system engineer for a defense and space contractor.

-Barry, who will take the courts at the Paris Games searching for a 3x3 gold medal for the U.S. men's team, has an undergraduate degree in physics and a master’s degree in nuclear engineering.
+Barry, who will take the courts at the Paris Games searching for a 3x3 gold medal for the U.S. men's team, has an undergraduate degree from the College of Charleston is in physics and a master’s degree in nuclear engineering is from Florida.
 So, is he a rocket scientist?
 A nuclear physicist?

 “Scientist, engineer, problem-solver, take your pick,” said Barry, with a slight chuckle and a wink.